I feel that heavy, low-pressure dread hanging in the air — you know how it feels just before a storm breaks.

 Focus on what we know now.

-And what we know… is what we’re given.
+And what we know… is … only what we’re given to know about.

 STUDENT 2

-Then it’s a very efficient week, isn’t it?
+Then we had a very efficient week, didn’t we?

 The Day We Erased History